nahueldsanchez/nahueldsanchez.github.io/_posts/2022-02-21-Solving-DVDChallenges-7.md

 ---
 layout: post
-title:  Solving Damn Vulnerable Defi Challenges Series (IV).
+title:  Solving Damn Vulnerable DeFi Challenges Series (IV).
 Compromised
 excerpt_separator: <!--more-->
+category: DeFi
 ---

 Hello there, I missed Monday for the second time, but it's better late than never!.
-I had some time during the weekend to continue with Damn Vulnerable Defi Challenges.
+I had some time during the weekend to continue with Damn Vulnerable DeFi Challenges.
 This time I solved challenge #7, titled "Compromised".
 So far is the challenge that I enjoyed the most.
 I'll share the way approached it, enjoy!.

 <!--more-->